 Content such as videos works well for generating leads in the travel agency industry.
 For example, a travel agency might make short videos about the top reasons to visit a specific area and use those videos in their content marketing strategy.
 The videos can be used in social media posts, email campaigns, and even television commercials to generate more leads.

 There’s no shortage of lead generation tools available that help companies in every industry capture, store, and track leads.
 Many tools also help you qualify leads, so you know where you should spend your time following up with prospects and turning them into buying customers.

 Here are a few of the lead generation tools and you should consider:

-Companies can generate leads by finding prospects on social media, getting referrals, and having great content marketing, but sometimes it’s helpful to buy a large list of qualified leads.
+Companies can generate leads by finding prospects on social media, getting referrals, and having great content marketing, but sometimes it’s helpful to buy a large list of qualified leads with a tool such as UpLead.
 Some companies offer tools that target leads based on their social media profiles, industry, location, or job title and allow you to download them to use in your outreach efforts.